bsmrdel101/Virtual-Table/README.md

 # Virtual-Table
-A virtual tabletop fop 5e D&amp;D.
+A virtual tabletop for 5e D&amp;D.

 ## Installation
 - Clone the repo, and do `npm run i`.